solo-io/dev-portal-starter/README.md

-# Gloo Platform Portal UI
+# Dev Portal Starter

-## Description

-This is an example Solo.io Gloo Platform Dev Portal frontend app, built with [Vite](https://vitejs.dev/), and configured to use React and Typescript.
+This is an example Solo.io Gloo Platform Developer Portal frontend app, built with [Vite](https://vitejs.dev/), and configured to use React and Typescript.
 It can be used to view information about your APIs and usage plans, add or delete API keys, and view your OpenAPI schemas using an embedded [Redoc UI](https://github.com/Redocly/redoc) or [Swagger UI](https://swagger.io/tools/swagger-ui/) view.
 It also can be personalized with images and colors to match your branding and preferences.
+Authentication is done using the [PKCE flow](https://datatracker.ietf.org/doc/html/rfc7636) with an OAuth provider, which in turn guards the REST server endpoints using an `ExtAuthPolicy`.

 ## Initial Setup